| Title: | Aggregation Operators and Preordered Sets |

 It is defined as

-d2owa(x) == sqrt(mean((x-owa(x,w))^2))
+d2owa(x) == sqrt(mean((x-owa(x,w))^2)).

 Not all weights, however, generate a proper function of this kind;

-may be used to check that.
+d2owa_checkwts may be used to check that.

-is not appropriate, an error is thrown.
+For d2owa, if w is not appropriate, an error is thrown.

-is automatically normalized so that its elements sum up to 1.
+w is automatically normalized so that its elements sum up to 1.

-, a single numeric value is returned.
+For d2owa, a single numeric value is returned.

-On the other hand, d2owa_checkwts
+On the other hand, d2owa_checkwts returns a single logical value.

 Gagolewski M., Spread measures and their relation to aggregation functions, European Journal of Operational Research 241(2), 2015, pp. 469-477. doi:10.1016/j.ejor.2014.08.034